 In-Service Training Guidelines

-The In-Service Training program will address mandated topics as required by: the Maryland Police and Correctional Training Commissions, the Commission on Accreditation for Law Enforcement Agencies, the Maryland Occupational Safety and Health Commission, and the Baltimore County Police Department.
+The 2016 In-Service Training program will address various topics as required by the Maryland Police and Correctional Training Commissions (MPCTC), the Commission on Accreditation for Law Enforcement Agencies, the Maryland Occupational Safety and Health Commission and the Baltimore County Police Department.

-We will continue to use a registration system for scheduling attendance at In-Service and Specialized Training Programs.
-This is done to avoid having either too many or too few in a classroom.
-We believe that controlling the class size will lead to a more comfortable classroom environment, which will lead to a better setting for learning.
+We will continue to use a registration system for scheduling attendance at Specialized Training Programs and the In-Service Training Program; this helps prevent too many or two few in a classroom.
+We believe that controlling the class size leads to a more comfortable classroom and a better learning environment.

 Attendance is mandatory; therefore, a daily sign-in is necessary to ensure compliance.
 If you need to miss class for any reason, you must notify the In-Service Training Team.
 Upon returning, you must notify the In-Service Training Team.
 If you miss part of the program, it is your responsibility to make it up.

 In-Service Training starts at 0730 hours and ends at 1530 hours.
 Lateness will be dealt with on a case-by-case basis.
-Lateness may result in not being admitted into class and will require you to reschedule your attendance.
+Lateness may result in your being denied admittance to class.
+You will be required to reschedule your attendance.

-Pagers and cellular telephones will be turned off or put on silent mode while in the classroom.
-If this cannot be done, leave them at home or in your vehicle.
+Cellular phones should be turned off or put on silent mode while in the classroom.
+If this is practically impossible, leave phones at home or in your vehicle.
 Sending or receiving text messages during classroom instruction will not be tolerated.
-Violation of this policy could result in administrative action and/or the removal from the In-Service program.
+Violation of this policy could result in administrative action or the removal from the training program.

-During breaks, please use the classroom, the common areas away from other classrooms or outside.
-Remember, there are other classes going on in the building.
-Try not to disturb them.
+During breaks, please use the classroom, common areas away from other classrooms and areas outside the building.
+Please do not disturb other classes.

-Canceling your In-Service class should be avoided except in cases of an emergency.
-You are required to notify both the In-Service Training Team, and your duty assignment, of your absence.
-It will be your responsibility, through your supervisor and Section Training Coordinator, to reschedule In-Service Training.
+Canceling your In-Service class should be avoided except in cases of emergency.
+You are required to notify both the In-Service Training Team and your duty assignment of your absence.
+It will be your responsibility, through your supervisor and Training Section Coordinator, to reschedule In-Service Training.

 Telephones are available in the upstairs classrooms for departmental use.
 Since they are inside the classroom, use will be restricted to breaks and lunch only.
-No long distance calls will be allowed unless they are duty related.
+Long-distance calls are not allowed unless duty related.
 Please contact a staff member before making long distance calls.

 Supervisors should determine personnel needs and schedule personnel accordingly.
 Submit a list of officers’ scheduled dates to your Section Training Coordinator.
-Any problems or conflicts with the schedule will be addressed with your Section Training Coordinator.
+Problems or conflicts with the schedule will be addressed with your Section Training Coordinator.

-Maryland Police and Correctional Training Commissions regulations mandate that all approved courses include a test.
-Programs that test by demonstration or performance, such as practical exercises, will be graded on a Pass-Fail basis.
+Maryland Police and Correctional Training Commissions (MPCTC) regulations mandate that all approved courses include a test.
+Programs that test by demonstration or performance, such as practical exercises, will be graded on a Pass or Fail basis.